d4ckard/notes-site/README.md

 After GitHub is done building your site for the first time, go back to "Pages" in the settings tab.
 There you'll see it say "Your site is live at", followed by a link. **That link is what you should export as `MOTES_URL`!**

 You can checkout [this example repository](https://github.com/d4ckard/motes-example) to see how a repository might look after following all the above steps.
-The `MOTES_URL` for that repository is `http://thasso.xyz/motes-example/`.
-The HTML version of the `hello.md` file in the repository's root can be found [here](http://thasso.xyz/motes-example/hello.html).
+The `MOTES_URL` for that repository is `https://thasso.xyz/motes-example/`.
+The HTML version of the `hello.md` file in the repository's root can be found [here](https://thasso.xyz/motes-example/hello.html).
+I'd encourage you to check out the [source of page `hello.md`](https://github.com/d4ckard/motes-example/blob/main/hello.md?plain=1), to see how to write notes for Motes.

 ## Scripts